All 10 John Legend Albums in Order of Release Date

 24. Home

-“Legend” is the ninth studio album by the acclaimed American singer and songwriter, John Legend.
-This highly anticipated album, released on September 9, 2022, through John Legend Inc. and Republic Records, showcases the artist’s continued musical evolution.
-Known for his rich, soulful voice and powerful storytelling, John Legend has consistently delivered chart-topping hits and critically acclaimed work throughout his career.
-“Legend” is poised to follow suit, offering a collection of tracks that explore a wide range of emotions and experiences, further solidifying John Legend’s place as a prominent figure in the world of contemporary music.
+“Legend” is the ninth studio album by great American singer and songwriter John Legend, which was released on September 9, 2022, via John Legend Inc. and Republic Records.
+This well-waited album shows the further musical development of the artist.
+With his rich, full voice and compelling storytelling, John Legend has crafted a career of chart-topping hits and critically acclaimed work.
+“Legend” will likely follow suit with a different set of tracks that articulate various emotions and experiences, affixing the position of John Legend in the contemporary music scene.

 Collaborative studio albums